Overview

 Here are some screenshots of the plugin; click each one for a larger view and description:Instructions

-- Download the latest version from here, unzip it, and upload the extracted files to your plugins directory.
+- Download the latest plugin from here, unzip it, and upload the extracted files to your plugins directory.

 - Login to your Wordpress admin panel and activate the plugin.